Back to Earth (Cat Stevens album): Background

 At this point, Yusuf was praying five times daily and the sessions took on a melancholy edge, as it was implicitly understood that they were to be the last.
-On 3 December 1978, the album Back to Earth was released.
-The same day the album was released, Yusuf's father Stavros Georgiou died.
+On 1 December 1978, the album Back to Earth was released.
+“It was like going back to my original nature," reflected Stevens at the time.
+"Back to wide-eyed childhood again.”
+On 3 December, Yusuf's father Stavros Georgiou died.
 As he was unwilling to promote the album Back to Earth with a tour, it peaked at only No. 33 on the Billboard charts, and its singles "Bad Brakes", and "Randy" made a poor showing in the charts.
 The UK single release, "Last Love Song", released on Island in February 1979, similarly failed to chart.
 All three singles were backed with the instrumental "Nascimento".
-It would be the singer's last album for 28 years, until An Other Cup was released in 2006.

 Back to Earth features a return to the acoustic guitar sound of Stevens' early 1970s albums like Tea for the Tillerman.
 Two of the songs, "Just Another Night" and "Last Love Song", express bitterness about how he was treated by the music industry, with lyrics such as "If you don't want me, maybe I don't want you."
-However, in the song Never, Stevens hints that he may return to music someday, "There's going to be another time; there's going to be another moment."
-Eventually, he would return to popular music.
+However, in the song Never, Stevens hints that he may return to music someday: "There's going to be another time; there's going to be another moment."
+Likewise, in the song “Just Another Night” when Stevens suggests an eventual reunion with his fans and the music industry: “But don't you worry it's alright; If you should come around; Any night or any day; I won't ever let you down.”

-Island Records no longer control copyrights to post-1974 catalogue of Cat Stevens albums he recorded for Island, including Back to Earth, instead reverting to Yusuf Islam himself through his Cat-O-Log Records label.
+In 1995, Stevens released his first album since leaving the music industry, a spoken-word recording on the life of Muhammad, titled The Life of the Last Prophet.
+The years following would provide several spiritual albums and some songs, including new renditions of some of his original songs, such as Peace Train and Wild World.
+These would be compiled into a compilation album titled Footsteps in the Light.
+Under the name "Yusuf", he would return to pop music with the release of An Other Cup in 2006.